German-style brats with sauerkraut, an easy hearty dish, traditional comfort food as its best. Just two main ingredients, but so much going on!

 Bratwurst:

-- German pork sausages, hearty, spicy, comforting, and utterly delicious.
-They can be grilled, cooked in the oven, on the stove, air fried.
-And there are dozens of different ways of including them into recipes.
-Try this Bratwurst Soup, for instance, it contains some amazing meatballs made of bratwurst.
+- German pork sausages are hearty, spicy, comforting, and utterly delicious.
+They can be grilled, you can make brats in the oven, brats on the stove, air fried brats.
+And there are dozens of different ways of including them in recipes.
+Try this Bratwurst Soup, for instance; it contains some amazing meatballs made of bratwurst.

-- Brats in Germany come in different shapes and sizes, are spiced differently depending on the region, but I have yet to find a sort I didn’t like, they are all amazing!
+- Brats in Germany come in different shapes and sizes and are spiced differently depending on the region, but I have yet to find a sort I didn’t like—they are all amazing!
 You can get coarsely ground or finely ground ones.

 - To make brats with sauerkraut, you can use any kind of brats you like.
 Or even other kinds of sausages, like smoked ones, Polish kielbasa, Italian or English sausages.